moses-palmer/truepy/README.rst

     # Load the certificate
-    with open('certificate.pem', 'r') as f:
+    with open('certificate.pem', 'rb') as f:
         certificate = f.read()

     # Load the license